 - Day tours

 Don’t forget that on the way to Dubrovnik by car you’ll have to cross the border between Croatia and Bosnia and Herzegovina, driving through the so-called Neum Corridor.
 You can visit that page for more information, but don’t worry passing through is completely painless.

 From Split to Dubrovnik by car via D8 and E65

 What is the driving distance between two cities?
 What is the quickest way to drive from Dubrovnik to Split?
-If you are getting off a flight or by ferry from Italy (Bari to Dubrovnik or Ancona to Split) you will probably travel by car.
+Unless you are getting off a flight or by ferry from Italy (Bari to Dubrovnik, or Ancona to Split) you will probably travel by car.